dills122/Blog/_posts/2019-01-05-tpl-dataflow-introduction.md

 > TPL functions in the producer consumer model

-Think of TPL as an assembly line with many different stations for processing, the product is constantly moving and only is interrupted for processing when a work must interact with it, same with TPL except the product is data and the worker is a block.
+Think of TPL as an assembly line with many different stations for processing, the product is constantly moving and only is interrupted for processing when a worker must interact with it, same with TPL except the product is data and the worker is a block.

 Another good analogy for TPL is building with Legos, each TPL block is like a Lego block and all you need to do is connect them together to accomplish your task.
+Well it's not that simple, but kinda.

 **Well how does the data flow between blocks?**